Elect'road: Range extender

-The range extender is a Lombardini (LGW 523 mpi) liquid cooled 500 cc 16 kW gasoline generator.
+The range extender is a Lombardini (LGW 523 mpi) liquid cooled 505 cc 16 kW gasoline generator.
 The generator used two high voltage/high output/low volume alternators, each of which supplied up to 5.5 kW at 132 volts at 5000 rpm.
 The operating speed of the internal combustion engine—and therefore the output delivered by the generators—varied according to demand.

 It is equipped with a multipoint injection system and catalytic converter (consistent with the rules of euro 2000 in the MVEG cycle).

-The fuel tank had a capacity of 10 litres and is housed within the right rear wheel arch.
+The fuel tank has a capacity of 11 litres and is housed within the right rear wheel arch.
 The range extender function is activated by a switch on the dashboard.

-The Elect'road also offers a “boost” mode which provides better acceleration, by increasing the maximum power from 22 to 29 kW, together with a “snow” mode which is better adapted to driving on low-grip surfaces.
+The Elect'road also offers a "boost" mode which provides better acceleration, by increasing the maximum power from 22 to 29 kW, together with a "snow" mode which is better adapted to driving on low-grip surfaces.

 When the RE engine is run all the time, the fuel economy drops to 7 liters/100 km (39 miles per imperial gallon).
 However, a user has found that they only needed to use it 10% of the time in which case economy improves to 3 liters/100 km (91 miles per imperial gallon).